Murder of Daniel Handley

+On 2 October 1994, nine-year-old Daniel Handley was abducted from a street near his home in East London.
+He was sexually assaulted before being strangled near Hungerford in Berkshire, after which his body was dumped in Bradley Stoke near Bristol.

-Daniel Charles Handley (27 April 1985 – 2 October 1994) was a British child who was abducted from a street near his home and murdered in 1994 by Timothy John Morss (born 11 March 1963) and his boyfriend, Brett Tyler (born 21 June 1965).
-Both men were later sentenced to life imprisonment for abducting, sexually assaulting and murdering Handley.
+In 1996, Timothy Morss and Brett Tyler were later sentenced to life imprisonment for abducting, sexually assaulting, and murdering Handley.
 The couple, along with two others, received fifty-year tariffs imposed by Home Secretary David Blunkett in 2002.

 The crime

-Daniel Handley was fixing a chain on his bicycle in Beckton, East London, on 2 October 1994, when he was approached by two men in a Peugeot 405.
-The men had been cruising the area looking for a young, pre-teen, fair-haired boy to make real their fantasy of abducting such a boy, sexually abusing him and then murdering him.
+Daniel Charles Handley (27 April 1985 – 2 October 1994) was fixing a chain on his bicycle in Beckton, East London, on 2 October 1994, when he was approached by two men in a Peugeot 405.
+The men – boyfriends Timothy John Morss and Brett Tyler (born 21 June 1965) – had been cruising the area looking for a young, pre-teen, fair-haired boy to make real their fantasy of abducting such a boy, sexually abusing him and then murdering him.
 The driver of the car claimed to be lost, and asked Handley to show him directions on a map.
 The map was placed across the back seat of the car and, when Daniel leaned inside to look at it, one of the men pushed him into the car and the other drove them off.
 They drove Handley to a flat, where each man sexually abused him in turn while the other videoed the activity with a camcorder.
 Afterwards, they took Handley to a layby near Hungerford in Berkshire, where he was again sexually abused before being strangled to death with a car tow rope.

-Handley's killers dumped his body in a shallow grave near a golf course close to Morss' home in Bradley Stoke, near Bristol, before returning later to bury it deeper.
-His skull was found in March 1995, after it had been disturbed by foxes – five months after he was last seen alive.
+Handley's killers dumped his body in a shallow grave near a golf course close to Morss's home in Bradley Stoke, near Bristol, before returning later to bury it deeper.
+His skull was found in March 1995, after it had been disturbed by foxes.